 By default, the user mode is installed.
 However, you can change from one mode to another using administrative tools.

 Task Assistant designer

-The Task Assistant designer mode provides the tools and commands for designing task assistant workflows.
+The Task Assistant designer mode provides tools and commands for designing task assistant workflows.
 In this mode, you can do the following with Task Assistant Manager:

 - Create workflows and associate steps with commands, geoprocessing tools, layers, feature templates, or snapping settings.

-- Create a configuration file that includes the data and commands needed to design the tasks for a particular workflow process.
+- Create a configuration file that includes the data and commands to design the tasks for a particular workflow process.

 - Associate task assistant workflows with map document (.mxd) files for all users on a local machine.